confluentinc/ksql/docs/operations.rst

 Capacity Planning
 =================

-Check out our :ref:`capacity planning guide <ksql_capacity_planning>` for information on how to size your KSQL clusters.
+The :ref:`Capacity Planning guide <ksql_capacity_planning>` describes how to size your KSQL clusters.

 ===============
 Troubleshooting